smajada/XatLLM/README.md

 - CSS: This folder contains all the CSS files used to style the chat and its elements.

-- JavaScript: Here you will find the JavaScript files that control the logic and interaction of the chat.
+- JS: Here you will find the JavaScript files that control the logic and interaction of the chat.
 These files are responsible for sending and receiving messages, updating the user interface and managing the selection of people for the conversation.

-- Images: This folder stores all the images used in the project, such as user avatars or chat-related icons.
+- Img: This folder stores all the images used in the project, such as user avatars or chat-related icons.

 ## Main functionalities
 The chat developed in this project has the following main functionalities:

+1. **User registration and login:** Users can create a chat account via a registration form.
+In addition, they can log in with their existing credentials.
+This allows them to have a unique identity in the chat and to access previous conversations.

-1. **User selection:** By means of a selector, the user can choose with whom he/she wants to start a conversation.
+2. **User selection:** By means of a selector, the user can choose with whom he/she wants to start a conversation.

-2. **Sending and receiving messages:** Users can send and receive messages in real time.
+3. **Sending and receiving messages:** Users can send and receive messages in real time.
 Messages are displayed on the user interface in an orderly and clear manner.

-3. **Customised style:** The chat has an attractive and customisable interface thanks to the CSS files included in the project.
+4. **Customised style:** The chat has an attractive and customisable interface thanks to the CSS files included in the project.
 It is possible to modify the style to adapt it to specific preferences or needs.

 ## Backend and database